 Other cruises are available in the afternoon and evening with the opportunity to see sunsets, sea caves, and lighthouses.
 For a complete schedule of this year's cruise offerings, visit their website at www.apostleisland.com.

 Visitor Trips, Tours, and Expedition Services

 A Commercial Use Authorization (CUA) is required for all businesses, groups, organizations or individuals that provide guided trips and/or services for hire, compensation or reimbursement within the national lakeshore.
-Application forms and instructions can be downloaded below.
-If you have questions or wish to request hard copies of the application documents, please call the Business Services office at 715-779-9103 or send an email to APIS_Commercial_Services@nps.gov.
+Application forms and instructions can be viewed and downloaded on our Commercial Use Authorization page.

 Philanthropy, Friends Groups, and Authorized Fundraising Partners